Welcome to Sandrock Holiday Hostel

 Call or email us to find out when you can stay..Learn More»

-The Buncrana to Rathmullan Ferry in operational from 30th July 2015.
+The Buncrana to Rathmullan Ferry in operational from 30th July 2015 to the 6th September 2015.
 Now known as the Lough Swilly Ferry.
 The journey times can be found on the website www.swillyferry.com or email: firstname.lastname@example.org

 The scenic journey time is 40 minutes.
 Operating between 10am to 7-20pm (Buncrana) and 10-40am to 8pm (Rathmullan)